coderberry/cavneb.github.io-old/source/_posts/2013-07-08-authentication-with-emberjs-part-2.markdown

 Now create the route, handlebars template and **object** controller for *sessions/new*.
 This will be where we login.

-    $ ember generate -r -t -c sessions/new
+    $ ember generate -rtc sessions/new
     -> What kind of controller: object, array, or neither? [o|a|n]: o
        created: public/javascripts/controllers/sessions/new_controller.js
        created: public/javascripts/templates/sessions/new.hbs
        created: public/javascripts/routes/sessions/new_route.js

 Finally, create a page which is **TOP SECRET** and will require authentication to access.
-Let's use an ArrayController so we can list the users.
+Let's use an **array** controller so we can list the users.

-    $ ember generate -r -t -c top_secret
+    $ ember generate -rtc top_secret
     -> What kind of controller: object, array, or neither? [o|a|n]: a
        created: public/javascripts/controllers/top_secret_controller.js
        created: public/javascripts/templates/top_secret.hbs